-This is post two of a four part soapmaking series:
+This is post two of a four part soapmaking series.
+Posts one, three and four are linked below:

 When I first learned how to make soap over four years ago I was living in a Maine city.
 A small city compared to most but one of the largest urban centers in Maine, which isn't saying much.
 Everything I needed to make soap could be found in a few shelves at my local health food store.